 Traditional asparagus meal: Rostock's ship brokers celebrate 35 years!

-Traditional asparagus meal of the ship broker in Rostock: a thank you for 35 years of maritime cooperation and development.
-(Symbolbild/ER)
+Traditional asparagus meal by the ship brokers in Rostock: A thank you for 35 years of maritime cooperation and development.

 Traditional asparagus meal: Rostock's ship brokers celebrate 35 years!

-Rostock, Deutschland - In the Rostock city harbor, a traditional asparagus meal of the ship brokers from Mecklenburg-Western Pomerania took place today.
+A traditional asparagus dinner by ship brokers from Mecklenburg-Western Pomerania took place today in Rostock's city harbor.
 Around 100 guests from the ports of Wismar, Rostock, Stralsund and Mukran took part in the event.
-The occasion served the thanks for the previous cooperation in the development of the maritime economy.
-This important tradition affirms close relationships and cooperation within the maritime industry.
+The occasion served to express gratitude for the cooperation to date in the development of the maritime economy.
+This important tradition reinforces the close relationships and cooperation within the maritime industry.

-This year the MV shipmakler association celebrates its 35th anniversary after it was founded on October 11, 1990.
-The association includes 17 companies with over 100 employees, which illustrates the importance of the association in the region.
-The history of the ship brokers in Rostock goes back to 1737.
+This year the MV Ship Brokers Association is celebrating its 35th anniversary after being founded on October 11, 1990.
+The association includes 17 companies with over 100 employees, which illustrates the association's importance in the region.
+The history of ship brokers in Rostock goes back to 1737.
 This long tradition reflects the stability and importance of this profession.

-During the GDR period, VEB Deutsche Schiffsklerei was responsible for the tasks of the ship brokers.
-In today's world, the association is again integrated in the Central Association of German Schiffsmakler (ZVDS), which is over 100 years old.
-Michael Ott, the chairman of the association and head of the RZU Rostock cement, welcomed the guests, including Dr. Alexander Geisler and Jens Knudsen from ZVDS.
+During the GDR era, the VEB Deutsche Schiffsmaklerei was responsible for the tasks of ship brokers.
+Today the association has been reintegrated into the Central Association of German Ship Brokers (ZVDS), which is over 100 years old.
+Michael Ott, the chairman of the association and head of the RZU Rostocker Zement Umschlagsgesellschaft, welcomed the guests, including Dr. Alexander Geisler and Jens Knudsen from ZVDS.

-The association has strengthened its activities in recent years.
-This also includes participation in job fairs to promote the job profile ship brokers.
-At these trade fairs, young people can be introduced to the purple sides of the maritime career and get to know the diverse possibilities.
+The association has increased its activities in recent years.
+This also includes taking part in job fairs to promote the ship broker career.
+At these trade fairs, young people can be introduced to the purple side of a maritime career and get to know the diverse possibilities.

 Current topics and developments

-At the meeting in Rostock, current developments and services of the ports in Mecklenburg-Western Pomerania (MV) were discussed.
-The topics included important aspects such as clarifying ships, handling and cooperation with customs and the liberation.
-These topics are central to the efficiency and competitiveness of the ports in the region.
+At the meeting in Rostock, current developments and services from the ports in Mecklenburg-Western Pomerania (MV) were discussed.
+The topics covered important aspects such as clearing ships, clearance, cooperation with customs and chartering.
+These issues are central to the efficiency and competitiveness of the region’s ports.

-For more information about the activities of the ship broker association, interested parties can visit the website of Meerpahl Meyer
+For further information about the activities of the Shipbrokers Association, those interested can visit the website Meer Pahl Meyer visit.